textX/textX/docs/scoping.md

         using p1.p2 as main
         var x = new p1.p2.a()
         var y = new main.a()

+   Note: Except in the context of the scope_redirection_logic (see above), the FQN does not take Postponed (unresolved) references into account.
+The reason is that this would create a much more complex decision logic to decide which reference needs to be resolved first.
+The purpose of the FQN is to identify direct instances of model objects, and no references.

  * `textx.scoping.providers.ImportURI`: This a provider which **allows to load additional modules** for lookup.